Wacky Packages: Wacky Packages Old School

 On February 23, 2010, Topps released Series 1 of an ongoing series called Wacky Packages Old School that was (and still is) sold exclusively through the Topps Online Store.
 This line, created by David Gross, was initially designed to resemble the boxes, wrappers, stickers and puzzle pieces/checklists of the original 1973–1977 run.
-Some, but not all, of the series included 33 stickers, along with a nine-piece puzzle with checklists on the backs, with the parodies based on products from the 1970s that Topps did not parody in the original 1970s run (Series 8 from 2019, Series 9 from 2020 and Series 10 from 2022, however, had parodies based on products from the 1980s that Topps did not parody in the 1985 series).
+Some, but not all, of the series included 33 stickers, along with a nine-piece puzzle with checklists on the backs, with the parodies mostly based on products from the 1970s that Topps did not parody in the original 1970s run (Series 8 from 2019, Series 9 from 2020 and Series 10 from 2022, however, had parodies based on products from the 1980s that Topps did not parody in the 1985 series).
 Also included in some of the series were various chase cards and a sketch card in every box.
 The Old School Series 1 sketch cards were all done by Jay Lynch.
-As of 2022, 10 Old School series (with 33 stickers in Series 1–5 and 30 stickers in Series 6–10) and one subset in Topps' Wacky Packages 50th Anniversary Series (2017) (with 10 stickers) have been released, for a total of 330 stickers.
+As of 2024, 11 Old School series (with 33 stickers in Series 1–5, 30 stickers in Series 6–10 and 28 stickers in Series 11) and one subset in Topps' Wacky Packages 50th Anniversary Series (2017) (with 10 stickers that were also parodies based on products from the 1970s that Topps did not parody in the original 1970s run) have been released, for a total of 353 stickers.

 Wacky Packages Erasers

-Topps released two eraser series, one on March 23, 2011, and one on October 12, 2011, each with 24 Wacky Packages All-New Series parody designs; each pack included an eraser with a paper label of the design wrapped around it and a miniature sticker of that eraser.
-Four of the erasers in each series were rare ones.
+Topps released two series of Wacky Packages Erasers, the first one on March 23, 2011 and the second one on October 12, 2011, each with 24 Wacky Packages All-New Series parody designs; each pack included one eraser with a paper label of the design wrapped around it and a miniature sticker of that eraser.
+Four of the erasers in each of the two series were rare ones.
 No further series have been released since 2011.

 Wacky Packages Comics

-As of 2022, Topps has released six issues of Wacky Packages Comics.
-Issue No. 5 was released on April 1, 2013 – Topps' self-proclaimed Wacky Packages Day – with an April Fool's Day theme illustrated by Brent Engstrom.
+As of 2024, Topps has released six issues of Wacky Packages Comics.
+Issue No. 5 was released on April 1, 2013 – Topps' self-proclaimed Wacky Packages Day – with an April Fools' Day theme illustrated by Brent Engstrom.